alders/mythtv-stream-hls-dash/README.md

 - \$webuser – This is the Apache run user.
 - \$xml – Make sure your
-  [Config.xml](https://www.mythtv.org/wiki/Config.xml) is readable by user `apache`.
+  [Config.xml](https://www.mythtv.org/wiki/Config.xml) is readable by `$webuser`.
-- \$sublangpref – This array contains your preferred subtitle languages in order.
-The first match from top to bottom will be used.
+- \$sublangpref – This array contains your preferred languages in order.
+  If available, the first match from top to bottom will be used as subtitle.

 Optional configuration: